libdebug/libdebug/docs/quality_of_life/symbols.md

 | `end`     | `int` | The end address of the symbol. |
 | `name`    | `str` | The name of the symbol. |
 | `backing_file` | `str` | The file where the symbol is defined (e.g., binary, libc, ld). |

+!!!
+INFO "Slow Symbol Resolution"
+    Please keep in mind that symbol resolution can be an expensive operation on large binaries and shared libraries.
+If you are experiencing performance issues, you can set the [symbol resolution level](#material-pyramid-symbol-resolution-levels) to a lower value.